 Become an Ambassador for ACM—You Could Be a Grand Prize Winner!

 The Ambassadors for ACM program rewards ACM members like you for encouraging new members to join.
 Your first-hand experience with ACM's valuable

 career development and continuous learning programs makes you a perfect envoy to share your ACM experiences with prospective members.
 Please consider becoming an Ambassador for ACM.
 The 2013–2014 Ambassadors

 for ACM program offers opportunities for you to earn new prizes, rewards and bonus gifts with each referral.
-The top ACM Ambassador for January was Kyle Haptonstall.
+The top ACM Ambassador for February was John Barnett.